 Step 3: Translate into Spanish

 Consult your dictionary to find Spanish translations for the words.
 If you find a word that has multiple Spanish translations, choose the one that sounds most "musical" for your poem.
 Use an online translator (like BabelFish or Google Translate) to see what your new Spanish poem says in English.
 If it no longer makes sense, go through word by word to correct any errors.

-Resist the urge to write the entire poem with an online translator.
+- TIP: Resist the urge to write the entire poem with an online translator.
 Computer translations are often inaccurate, sometimes providing comical results.